nv-morpheus/Morpheus/README.md

    - See the Quick Launch Kafka section.
  - `inf-triton`
    - Requires a running Triton server
-   - See the launching Triton section.
+   - See the Launching Triton Server section.

-### Quick-Launch Kafka Cluster
+### Quick Launch Kafka Cluster

 Launching a full production Kafka cluster is outside the scope of this project.
 However, if a quick cluster is needed for testing or development, one can be quickly launched via Docker Compose.
 The following commands outline that process.
 See [this](https://medium.com/big-data-engineering/hello-kafka-world-the-complete-guide-to-kafka-with-docker-and-python-f788e2588cfc) guide for more in-depth information:

 1. Install `docker-compose` if not already installed:

    ```bash
    conda install -c conda-forge docker-compose
    ```
 2. Clone the `kafka-docker` repo from the Morpheus repo root:

    ```bash
    git clone https://github.com/wurstmeister/kafka-docker.git
    ```
 3. Change directory to `kafka-docker`:

    ```bash
    cd kafka-docker
    ```
 4. Export the IP address of your Docker `bridge` network:

    ```bash
    export KAFKA_ADVERTISED_HOST_NAME=$(docker network inspect bridge | jq -r '.[0].IPAM.Config[0].Gateway')
    ```
 5. Update the `kafka-docker/docker-compose.yml` so the environment variable `KAFKA_ADVERTISED_HOST_NAME` matches the previous step.
 For example, the line should look like:

    ```yml
    environment:
       KAFKA_ADVERTISED_HOST_NAME: 172.17.0.1
    ```
    Which should match the value of `$KAFKA_ADVERTISED_HOST_NAME` from the previous step:

    ```bash
    $ echo $KAFKA_ADVERTISED_HOST_NAME
    "172.17.0.1"
    ```
 6. Launch kafka with 3 instances:

    ```bash
    docker-compose up -d --scale kafka=3
    ```
    In practice, 3 instances has been shown to work well.
 Use as many instances as required.
 Keep in mind each instance takes about 1 Gb of memory.
 7. Create the topic:

    ```bash
    ./start-kafka-shell.sh $KAFKA_ADVERTISED_HOST_NAME
    $KAFKA_HOME/bin/kafka-topics.sh --create --topic=$MY_INPUT_TOPIC_NAME --bootstrap-server `broker-list.sh`